 The Communications Committee manages ART's internal and external communications.
-The committee produces the semi-annual Metropolitan Archivist journal and For the Record: News from the Archivists Round Table electronic newsletter.
-Current projects include managing ART's social media channels including Facebook, LinkedIn, and Twitter accounts and supporting programming through documentation of events and hosting virtual discussions.
+Current projects include managing ART's social media channels including Facebook, LinkedIn, and Instagram accounts and supporting programming through documentation of events and hosting virtual discussions.

 Love social media or hosting virtual discussions?
 Please contact email@example.com if you are looking for volunteer opportunities.